Sunday Anxiety

-We try to cram joy into Saturday like we’re storing sunlight for the week ahead.
-Then Sunday arrives, and we don’t know what to do with the shadows that follow.
+I try to cram joy into Saturday as if I am storing sunlight for the week ahead.
+Then Sunday arrives, and I am not sure what to do with the shadows that follow.
 A quiet heaviness settles in before breakfast, and my mind starts planning before my body is even awake.

-I walk through the week in my head — the deadlines, the appointments, the meals I haven’t planned, the people I might disappoint.
+I walk through the week in my head: the deadlines, the appointments, the meals I have not planned, the people I might disappoint.
 My body is on the couch, but my mind is already sprinting through Monday’s maze.

-We feel this tension because we’ve built a culture that worships exhaustion and calls it ambition.
-We expect to recover from a fifty-hour week with one nap, one brunch, and one clean kitchen, then wonder why rest doesn’t work.
-We don’t just want rest; we expect transformation.
-We want to wake up Monday reborn, calm, and full of gratitude.
+Part of this tension comes from the culture around me that worships exhaustion and calls it ambition.
+I am expected to recover from a fifty-hour week with one nap, one brunch, and one clean kitchen, then wonder why rest does not work.
+I do not just want rest; I expect transformation.
+I want to wake up Monday reborn, calm, and full of gratitude.
 That pressure alone can break a person.

 For a long time, that was my Sunday.
-I yearned for peace, but beneath the quiet, there was always a sense of impending doom.
-My phone would start buzzing early with work messages that weren’t urgent but felt urgent.
-By the time the sun came up, I was already somewhere between planning, performing, and pretending to be ready.
+I yearned for peace, but beneath the quiet there was a sense of impending doom.
+My phone would buzz with work messages that were not urgent but felt urgent.
+By sunrise, I was somewhere between planning, performing, and pretending to be ready.

-Sunday isn’t the enemy; the system is.
-The weight we carry comes from expectations we didn’t design but still obey.
-We’ve been taught to view the weekend as a reset button, but we’re not machines that can be rebooted.
-We need more than forty-eight hours to stitch ourselves back together.
+Sunday is not the enemy; the system is.
+The weight I carry comes from expectations I did not design but still obey.
+I was taught to treat the weekend like a reset button, but I am not a machine that can be rebooted.
+I need more than forty-eight hours to stitch myself back together.

-That tension doesn’t just live in the mind — it lives in the body.
-The tight chest.
-The restless legs.
-The shallow breath.
-These are signs that the nervous system hasn’t yet caught up to the idea of rest.
-Your body doesn’t recognize “weekends.”
+The tension does not live only in my mind; it lives in my body.
+A tight chest.
+Restless legs.
+Shallow breath.
+These are signs that my nervous system has not caught up to the idea of rest.
+My body does not recognize weekends.
 It only recognizes safety and threat.

-When the week has demanded too much, your body stays alert even when the calendar says to relax.
-You can feel that pull — a mind wanting to slow down and a body still bracing for what’s next.
-The stillness of Sunday often brings up what we’ve been too busy to feel: fatigue, irritation, and sometimes even grief.
+When the week demands too much, my body stays alert even when the calendar says relax.
+I feel the pull of a mind that wants to slow down and a body still bracing for what is next.
+The stillness of Sunday often brings up what I was too busy to feel: fatigue, irritation, and sometimes grief.

-From a somatic perspective, this isn’t failure.
-It’s awareness.
-Your body is telling you the truth about how much it’s been holding.
+From a somatic perspective, this is not failure.
+It is awareness.
+My body is telling the truth about how much it has been holding.

-What does my body need more of today — movement, quiet, sunlight, connection?
+What do I need more of today: movement, quiet, sunlight, or connection?

 Where do I feel tension, and can I soften just a little?

-For me, Sunday has slowly become a practice of compassion instead of control.
-It doesn’t mean the anxiety is gone, but I meet it differently.
+Over time, Sunday has become a practice of compassion instead of control.
+The anxiety is not gone, but I meet it differently.
 Sometimes I rest.
 Sometimes I move.
 Sometimes I play.
-And sometimes I do nothing at all.
+Sometimes I do nothing at all.

-It’s not about doing Sunday “right.”
-It’s about creating space to feel human again.
+It is not about doing Sunday right.
+It is about creating space to feel human again.

-If your Sunday still feels heavy, you’re not doing it wrong.
-You’re just learning what safety feels like after years of running on empty.
-It's okay to feel this way.
+If Sunday still feels heavy, it does not mean I am doing it wrong.
+It means I am learning what safety feels like after years of running on empty.
+That is allowed.

-Before you start preparing for Monday, ask yourself one small question:
+Before I start preparing for Monday, I return to one small question:

 What would help me feel more like myself today?